brucemack/microlink/docs/el_supplement.md

 Each RTP packet is 144 bytes in length.

 Each RTP packet contains a 12-byte RTP header.
 The use of this header is very close to the "official" RTP specification.
-We number the bits from LSB [0] to MSB [7], which is different from some other standards documents.
+We number the bits from LSB [0] to MSB [7], which is different from some other standard documents.

 * Byte 0 [7:6] - Version, which is always 3.
 * Byte 0 [5] - Padding, which is always set to 0.